 This Affiliate Services Agreement (“Agreement”) is entered into between:

-- Webosaurus Limited, a company registered in England and Wales with company number 09516516 with registered office at The Broadgate Tower, 20 Primrose Street, London, EC2A 2EW (“Company”);and
+- Our lead generation network called Webonet on behalf of Webosaurus Limited, a company registered in England and Wales with company number 09516516 with registered office at The Broadgate Tower, 20 Primrose Street, London, EC2A 2EW (“Company”);and

 The Company and Affiliate shall together be referred to as the ‘Parties’.

-- The Company is an internet marketing company that specialises in lead generation and affiliate marketing connecting Affiliates and advertisers (‘Advertisers’) for the online publication of advertising campaigns via a proprietary technology platform.
+- The Company is an internet marketing company that specialises in online lead generation and customer acquisition connecting Affiliates and advertisers (‘Advertisers’) for the online publication of advertising campaigns via a proprietary technology platform.

-- You, as the Affiliate or your sub-affiliates operate a business web-site whereby you offer Web and Email based promotional methods to generate leads (‘Leads’) for Advertisers by driving user traffic to that Advertiser’s website or Company’s operated landing page (‘Services’) in relation to an Advertiser’s marketing campaign(‘Campaign’).
+- You, as the Affiliate or your sub-affiliates operate a business website whereby you offer Web and Email based promotional methods to generate leads (‘Leads’) for Advertisers by driving user traffic to that Advertiser’s website or Company’s operated landing page, microsite or website (‘Services’) in relation to an Advertiser’s marketing campaign(‘Campaign’).

-- You source Campaigns through the Company and contract with the Company and advertise Campaigns on the terms of this Agreement and any Invoice Order (‘IO’) provided by the Company (the Company has deemed one necessary)
+- You source Campaigns through the Company and contract with the Company and advertise Campaigns on the terms of this Agreement and any Campaign briefs (‘CB’) provided by the Company (the Company has deemed one necessary)

 Clause headings shall not affect the interpretation of this Agreement.